dongqi-max/Group/Final_Project/README.md

 <br/>
 (SF-10) When the application runs, the system shall display the user’s total points.  <br/>
 <br/>
-(SF-11) When an assignment is added, the system shall notify users before the assignment due date.  <br/>
+(SF-11) The system shall support schedule suggestions before the assignment due date.
+Full SMS/email notification is a future enhancement.  <br/>
 <br/>
 (SF-12) When an assignment is selected, the system shall allow the user to view the assignment title, course name, due date, and description/notes.